StasGr12/HP-Print-Server-Linux/README.md

 1. Before running the script, verify that your HP printer supports USB connectivity (look under **Connectivity → USB Network Parallel**) on the official HPLIP supported devices list:
    https://developers.hp.com/hp-linux-imaging-and-printing/supported_devices/index

-2. Connect your printer
-   Connect your printer via USB to your machine.
+2. Connect your printer via USB to your machine.

 3. Download and run the script using these commands: